Ready to Quit Your 9 to 5?

 Occasionally, so many of us get stuck in a rut.
 I remember driving home in tears from yet another job that seemed to be steeped in chaos and overflowing with toxicity.
 We’ve all been there, right?
 It was after that drive that I sat down at my desk and started researching the heck out of freelance writing.

 In very general terms, you might want to plan for things to fully ramp up over the course of three months.
-So, don’t walk out on your boss or quit your 9 to 5 just yet.
+So, don’t walk out on your boss or quit your 9 to 5? just yet.
 If you want to dream big, you’re going to have to roll up your sleeves on nights and weekends while you develop a portfolio, craft winning pitches, and lock it all down.
+You’re also going to have to sort an office or home office out too.
+Not to mention all of the supplies and office furniture you’ll have to purchase!
+Working from home has some great benefits but remember, you’ll need to buy all of the equipment you need using your own money.
+That’s not to say that you need to splash out on an expensive new office chair, but it’s something you need to bear in mind.

 Today, my biggest concern is, “Should I brew some peach oolong tea in my Belleek teacup from Ireland or my Hagi ware from Japan?”
 That’s a far cry from the lashings of verbally abusive bosses and Mean Girl co-workers.